T. P. M. Mohideen Khan: Career

-Skills

-While minister, communicating with the finance minister, he implemented the computerisation of the vTamil Nadu Pollution Control Board within one month.
-The system speeded up the process of issuing permissions to investors and benefits the entire state.

 Controversy

-In 2010, he left a police officer who was attacked by gangsters to die on the road without providing immediate help even though he had aconvoy of cars with him.
+In 2010, he left a police officer who was attacked by gangsters to die on the road without providing immediate help even though he had a convoy of cars with him.
 Along with the minister for health, M. R. K. Panneerselvam, he did not get out of their car for 20 minutes and stood there as a mere witness to this incident.